pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_enrollment.rst

 Unenroll students from a course
 *********************************

 You remove students from a course by unenrolling them.
-To prevent students from re-enrolling, you must also close course enrollment.
-You use Studio to set the Enrollment End Date for the course to a date in the past.
+To prevent students from re-enrolling, course enrollment must also be closed.
+You use Studio to set the **Enrollment End Date** for the course to a date in the past.
 See :ref:`Set Important Dates for Your Course`.

 To unenroll students, you supply the email addresses of enrolled students.

 **Note**: Unenrollment does not delete data for a student.
-An unenrolled student's state remains in the database.
+An unenrolled student's state remains in the database and is reinstated if the student does re-enroll.

 #.
 View the live version of your course.